samirsoudki/samirsoudki/README.md

 - 👋 Hi, I’m @samirsoudki
 - 👀 I’m interested in data analysis, python, R, SQL
 - 🌱 I’m currently learning tableau
-- 📫 How to reach me ...
+- 📫 Reach me on samir.soudki@lau.edu.

 <!---
 samirsoudki/samirsoudki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.